brentyi/jax_dataclasses/README.md

 print(obj_updated)
 ```

-### Shape and type annotations
+### Shape and data-type annotations

-As an optional feature, we introduce
+Subclassing from
-<code>jax_dataclasses.<strong>EnforceAnnotationsMixin</strong></code> to enable
+<code>jax_dataclasses.<strong>EnforcedAnnotationsMixin</strong></code> enables
 automatic shape and data-type validation.
-The result: content validation on
+Arrays contained within dataclasses
-instantiation and access to a `.get_batch_axes()` method for grabbing any common
+are validated on instantiation and a **`.get_batch_axes()`** method is exposed for
-prefixes in contained array shapes.
+grabbing any common prefixes the shapes of contained arrays.

-We can start by importing the `Annotated` type:
+We can start by importing the standard `Annotated` type:

 ```python
 # Python >=3.9